+Author (s)

+Medina

+Lai, Lam e

+Advantages

-Author (s) Advantages Disadvantages Medina (2018) Possibility to offer students additional and varied support materials that are available at any time and anywhere; and the possibility for students to benefit not only from technological resources, but also from pedagogical resources.
+Possibility to offer students additional and varied support materials that are available at any time and anywhere; and the possibility for students to benefit not only from technological resources, but also from pedagogical resources.

+Disadvantages

 Difficulty in making students aware of the online materials that were available for learning and training students and teachers in the use of online materials.

-Lai, Lam e Lim (2016) Communication between teachers and students can be instantaneous, which allows for continuous learning outside the classroom; the discussions that take place after class consolidate knowledge and contribute to learning; possibility to discuss with students from other geographic regions; and students of different profiles are encouraged to participate in the discussions.
+Communication between teachers and students can be instantaneous, which allows for continuous learning outside the classroom; the discussions that take place after class consolidate knowledge and contribute to learning; possibility to discuss with students from other geographic regions; and students of different profiles are encouraged to participate in the discussions.

 Need for technical support to students; difficulties in time management (both by students and teachers); and lack of student engagement in online media.

-Leite, Monteiro e Lima (2013) Relativization of time / space; approximation to individual learning needs or styles; greater diversity of means and materials available; greater organization of teaching work; and automation and / or management of pedagogical tasks.
-Technical difficulties in creating courses and disciplines on virtual platforms; difficulties in using the chosen platform; difficulties in time management by students and teachers; and difficulties in the initial participation of students.
+Leite.
+Monteiro e Lima (2013)

+Relativization of time / space; approximation to individual learning needs or on virtual platforms; diffistyles; greater diversity of means and culties in using the chosen materials available; greater organization of teaching work; and automation and / or management of pedagogical tasks.

+Technical difficulties in creating courses and disciplines platform; difficulties in time management by students and teachers; and difficulties in the initial participation of students.

-Blended learning: uma revisão sistemática sobre vantagens e desvantagens na percepção dos alunos e impactos nas instituições de ensino superior
+Blended learning: a systematic review of advantages and disadvantages in students' perceptions and impacts on higher education institutes Blended learning: uma revisão sistemática sobre vantagens e desvantagens na percepção dos alunos e impactos nas instituições de ensino superior Eduardo Henrique Celestino | Adriana Backx Noronha